olvap80/deferpp/README.md

-# Deferpp (Defer++) Go-like DEFER construction for C++
+# Deferpp (Defer++) Go-like DEFER construction for C++ (execute code on scope exit)

-Simple, header only, quick and portable Go-like DEFER construction for C++11 and above, implemented in standard C++11 but without involving std::function.
+Simple, lightweight, header only, quick and portable Go-like DEFER construction for C++11 and above, implemented in standard C++11 but without involving std::function (and without any dependencies at all).

-Intended to be quick alternative for RAII: to ensure cleanup code is called when scope is exited, so that one does not need to write RAII wrapper class for every kind of resource.
+Intended to be quick alternative for RAII: to ensure cleanup code is called when scope is exited, so that one does not need to write RAII wrapper class for every kind of resource usage.
 Single header (deferpp.h).
 No installation required, no build needed, just copy deferpp.h header file to any location you like :)